Using the Device Preset Manager

 Updating a Preset

-After loading a preset and making changes, click Update in the Save bar to overwrite the preset with the new values.
+After loading a preset and making changes, click Update Preset in the Save bar to overwrite the preset with the new values.
+You will be prompted to confirm the name before saving.

 Deleting a Preset